Edit Page

 # JSON Web Token Authentication

-# see https://restheart.org/docs/security/authentication#jwt-authentication
+# See https://restheart.org/docs/security/authentication#jwt-authentication

 jwtAuthenticationMechanism: